umarmughal824/micromasters/README.md

     **Client id:** and **Client secret:** values should be auto-generated for that new Application.
 Use those values for the corresponding ``EDXORG_`` variables in the ``.env`` file.
+- ``GOOGLE_API_KEY``

+    You should get your own API key from Google and use it here.
+[Learn how to get an API key from Google.](https://github.com/mitodl/micromasters/blob/master/docs/google-api-key.md)

 #### General edX devstack debugging notes